shyamravikumar6/np/CP/Notes/operating_system.md

     * The signal will be sent to the CPU to continue the program execution and it will place the process back into ready state

+### Cache Memory in Computer Organization

+- Cache memory increases the accessing speed of   CPU.

+- It is not a technique but a memory unit i.e a  storage device.
+In cache memory, recently used  data is copied.
+Whenever the program is ready to  be executed, it is fetched from main memory and  then copied to the cache memory.
+But, if its copy  is already present in the cache memory then the program is directly executed.